 Disclosing your location

-There’s one more aspect of all this that’s very important to realize.
+There’s one more aspect of all this that is important to realize.

 Without even exposing your IP address, you might well be telling websites and services exactly where you are.

 Visit What’s My IP Address?
-It’s one of several sites that will tell you your IP address (207.46.13.125), and also tell you where you are — to a point.
-In my case, it gets my city/region correct, but that’s all.
-It doesn’t come anywhere close to locating me or my home.
+It’s one of several sites that will tell you your IP address (which is 3.87.166.241), and also tell you where you are — to a point.
+In my case, it says Seattle.
+OK, kind of, but in reality, I’m nearly 15 miles from the city.
 It’s not uncommon for this type of IP-based “geolocation”, as it’s called, to be miles off — sometimes hundreds of miles off.3

 Click on the link to “Update My IP Location”.
 You’ll be presented with a list of pros and cons, which I appreciate, and the opportunity to skip the next step.

 Here’s the deal: this has little to nothing to do with your IP address.
-Your browser, and your system in general, is often able to know your specific location with a high degree of accuracy.
-I clicked “Allow” in one browser, and sure enough — the exact location of my home was displayed.
+Your browser (and your system in general) often knows your specific location with a high degree of accuracy.
+I clicked “Allow” in one browser, and sure enough — the exact location of my home was displayed…

 Even if you use a VPN to “hide” your IP address, all bets are off when you explicitly tell someone where you are — and that’s exactly what “Allow” does when a website wants to know your location.

-Naturally, VPN and other vendors use this amazing location ability to sell you solutions that ultimately aren’t needed, or don’t actually fix what’s at play.
+Naturally, VPN and other vendors use this amazing location ability to sell you solutions that aren’t needed or don’t fix what’s really at play.

-Most people need do nothing more than follow common internet safety rules to stay safe.
-No extra tools are needed.
-In my opinion, if someone knows your IP address, it doesn’t expose you to any significant extra risk.
-Maybe click “Block” when a website wants to know your location (unless, of course, you want it to — like your delivery app, or perhaps Google Maps).
+If someone knows your IP address, it doesn’t expose you to any significant extra risk.
+Maybe click “Block” when a website wants to know your location (unless, of course, you want it to — like your delivery app or Google Maps).

 Besides, if you’re reading this article, I’m still not convinced you need it.